 New years resolutions are always easier said than done.
-Actually sticking with your resolutions can be tricky, but the secret is to make small, easy-to-manage changes instead of one big change.
-If you want to take better care of your teeth and gums this year, just follow these four easy steps and you’ll notice an improvement in no time!
+Actually sticking to your resolutions can be tricky, but the secret is to make small, manageable changes instead of one big change.
+If you want to take better care of your teeth and gums this year, just follow these four steps and you’ll notice an improvement in no time!

 1. Book a dental checkup – TODAY.

 If it’s been a long time since you’ve last seen your dentist, you’re not the only one.
 Booking in with your dentist and having them check your teeth might give you that motivational boost you need.
 It might be that your oral health isn’t as bad as you had originally thought, and those bright beautiful teeth may be achieved in just a few appointments!